Big Agnes Husted 20 Review

 |Features & Design (10%)|

-|Temperature rating (F)||20 F||35 F||20 F||30 F|
+|Temperature Rating||20 F||30 F||35 F||20 F||30 F|

-|EN lower limit (rating for men)/ EN Comfort Rating (rating for women)||19 (lower) F||35 / 46 F||22 / 33 F||27 (lower) F||19 (lower) F|
+|EN lower limit (rating for men)/ EN Comfort Rating (rating for women)||19 F (lower)||30 F||21 / 32 F||21 F||26 / 36 F|

-|Small organization Pocket||No||No||Yes||No||Yes|
+|Small organization pocket||No||Yes||No||Yes||Yes|

-|Shoulder Girth (Reg)||60 in||62 in||Unknown||60 in||64 in|
+|Shoulder Girth (Size Regular)||60 in||62 in||60 in||Not listed||62 in|

-|Hip Girth (Reg)||54 in||57 in||Unknown||58 in||60 in|
+|Hip Girth (Size Regular)||54 in||53 in||60 in||Not listed||57 in|

-|Foot Girth (Reg)||36 in||46 in||Not listed||Not listed||Not listed|
+|Foot Girth (Size Regular)||36 in||Not listed||Not listed||Not listed||Not listed|

 Our Analysis and Test Results

-The insulation that the Husted 20 uses to achieve its considerable warmth also increases its overall weight.
+The considerable amount of insulation that the Big Agnes Husted 20 uses to achieve its impressive warmth also increases its overall weight.
 On our scale, a size long weighed a whopping 3.14 pounds.
-This model is among the heaviest sleeping bags in the budget category and more than double the weight of the best premium bags filled with high-quality down.
-These premium bags, however, can cost almost four times as much.
-The comparison nonetheless highlights the Husted's subpar warmth-to-weight ratio.
+That makes it one of the heavier bags in the budget category and more than double the weight of the best premium down bags that provide similar warmth.

-The Husted 20 comes with a simple nylon stuff sack that is strangely narrow cylindrical shape.
-At 20 inches in length, it won't fit easily across the bottom of many backpacks, which is certain to frustrate some people.
-Using an after-market compression sack, we were able to pack it down into a more convenient shape that measured 13.4 liters in volume.
-This figure makes it one of the bulkiest 3-season sleeping bags we've tried.
+The Big Agnes Husted 20 comes with a simple nylon stuff sack that is a strangely narrow cylindrical shape.
+At 20 inches in length, this shape won't fit horizontally across the bottom of many backpacks, which is certain to frustrate some people and make packing your backpack more difficult.

-Features and Design
+Features & Design

-Although the Husted 20 is just a simple mummy bag, there are a couple of subtle design features that we like.
-The zipper has a great anti-snag slide with convenient pull tabs on both the outside and inside of the bag.
-As we mentioned above, the hood drawstring is threaded beneath a piece of fabric to keep it out of your face and adjusts with a low-profile spring clamp.
-The draft collar also has clever stitches on either side to keep it securely in place.
+Although the Big Agnes Husted 20 is just a simple mummy bag, there are a couple of subtle design features that we like.
+The zipper has a great Y-shape anti-snag slide with convenient pull tabs on both the inside and outside of the bag.
+This largely prevented snags and made it easier to open the bag in the dark of night.